Jokic, Nuggets beat travel-weary Pacers 121-106

 Indiana rallied from 20 down in the first half to take a 79-74 lead midway through the third quarter.
 The Pacers led 91-87 after three, but the Nuggets opened the fourth with 14 straight points to take a 101-91 lead.

+“Our defense in the third quarter was a joke and if we had any chance of coming back and winning we had to play defense,” Denver coach Michael Malone said.
+“That quarter they had 35 points and shot 61.9% from the field.”

 The Pacers didn’t score their first points until nearly five minutes into the fourth and were outscored 34-15.
+Caris LeVert didn’t want to blame the travel issues for the loss.

+“Going down 20 points to a good team is tough to overcome,” he said.
+“We’re competitors, we don’t want to make excuses.
+Stuff happens in life.
+For us to get to where we want to go, we can’t go down 20 points to a good team like that.”

 TIP-INS

-Pacers: G Jeremy Lamb missed his second straight game with a sore left knee. … Caris LeVert had 17 points in his second game back from having a cancerous mass removed from his kidney on Jan.
+Pacers: G Jeremy Lamb missed his second straight game with a sore left knee. … LeVert had 17 points in his second game back from having a cancerous mass removed from his kidney on Jan.
 26.

 Nuggets: G Monte Morris was out of the lineup for the second straight game with a quad strain.
 G Gary Harris missed his 12th straight game with a left adductor strain, while R.J.
 Hampton continues to be out due to health and safety protocols.